International cybercrime: Combination offenses

 Cyberterrorism: The main purposes of it are propaganda, information gathering, preparation of real-world attacks, publication of training material, communication, terrorist financing and attacks against critical infrastructure.

 Cyberwarfare: It describes the use of ICTs in conducting warfare using the Internet.

 Cyberlaundering: Conducting crime through the use of virtual currencies, online casinos etc.

 Threats

 Similar to conventional crime, economic benefits, power, revenge, adventure, ideology and lust are the core driving forces of cybercrime.
 Major threats caused by those motivations can be categorized as following:

 Economic security, reputation and social trust are severely challenged by cyber fraud, counterfeiting, impersonation and concealment of identity, extortion, electronic money laundering, copyright infringement and tax evasion.

 Public interest and national security is threatened by dissemination of offensive material —e.g., pornographic, defamatory or inflammatory/intrusive communication— cyber stalking/harassment, Child pornography and paedophilia, electronic vandalism/terrorism.

 Privacy, domestic and even diplomatic information security are harmed by unauthorized access and misuse of ICT, denial of services, and illegal interception of communication.

 Domestic, as well as international security are threatened by cybercrime due to its transnational characteristic.
-No single country can really handle this big issue on their own.
-It is imperative for us to collaborate and defend cybercrime on a global scale.
+No single country can handle this issue on its own.
+Collaboration is required to defend against cybercrime on a global scale.